SaaS SEO: Boost Your Online Presence in 8 Steps

 2. What is the Best Approach to SaaS SEO?

 The best approach to SaaS SEO would depend on where you are with your SaaS.
-If you’re just starting out, you’ll need to get fundamentals like your USP and target audience down before moving to conduct technical audits, building keyword lists, etc.
+If you’re just starting out, you’ll need to get fundamentals like your USP and target audience down before moving to conducting technical audits, building keyword lists, etc.

 Wrapping Up